CLSherrod/clsherrod.github.io/_posts/2022-07-27-second-brain.md

 title: A Game-Changer for Organizing Your Life and Unlocking Creativity
 date: 2022-07-27
 categories:
-- Reviews
+  - Success & Prosperity
 tags:
   - book-review
-permalink: "/second-brain"
+permalink: /second-brain
 published: true
 comments: true
-preview: "Building a Second Brain is a groundbreaking guide to managing the overwhelming flow of information in our digital age."
+preview: Building a Second Brain is a groundbreaking guide to managing the overwhelming flow of information in our digital age.
 ---
 *Building a Second Brain* is a groundbreaking guide to managing the overwhelming flow of information in our digital age.
 Tiago Forte offers a simple yet powerful system that enables you to organize your ideas, knowledge, and projects in a way that enhances creativity, productivity, and peace of mind.